sqeety/UnityOpenglShaderProfiler/README.md

 2.select a file with **.shader** extentions drag to window

-3.after a while, you will see the shader circles with diffrent keywords
+3.after a while, you will see the shader circles with different keywords